-If you have a 401k, IRA or Roth IRA, you probably feel like you’re doing everything you can to be financially prepared for retirement, right?
-Well, maybe you are.
-However, at some point along the way, you might also be better off by incorporating a properly designed annuity option into your retirement plan.
+If you have a 401k, IRA, or Roth IRA, you probably feel as if you’re doing everything you can to be financially prepared for retirement, and, perhaps you are.
+However, at some point along the journey, you might be better off by incorporating a "Properly Designed" annuity into your retirement plan.
 In fact (And, We Are Serious Here)...
 Everyone should have one!

-An annuity is a program offered by an insurance carrier that can provide you with a number of different financial strategies to assist with having flexibility, security, and opportunity within your retirement plans.
+An Annuity is a Savings Program offered by an insurance carrier that can provide you with a number of different financial strategies to assist with having flexibility, security, and opportunity within your retirement plans.

-1. The opportunity to receive higher growth potential similar to a program that invests in the market, but without risking your own money.
+1. The opportunity to receive higher growth potential similar to a program that invests your money in the market, but this time, without risking any of your money.

 The key is how you use it to help you and your family, and should only be designed by a Trusted Financial Professional!
 That's where we come in!

 Types of Annuities

 There are a number of different types of Annuities that are available for you today, and, there are far more choices than there used to be.
 As a result, there is a lot of misinformation about annuities, much of which may be perpetrated by "pitchmen" to help them sell you on what might very well be, inappropriate options.

 Unfortunately, most of what you'll probably hear may not be accurate.
 And, while many annuities offer similar benefits such as income tax-deferred earnings, there is a myriad of different methods or indices you can use to take advantage of the market, or simply what an annuity can achieve for your circumstances.